iPhone Fold Rumors: Everything We Know About Apple's 2026 Foldable

 Price and value

-Samsung's Galaxy Z Fold 8 is expected to start at $1,999, essentially the same as the iPhone Ultra's base price.
+Samsung's Galaxy Z Fold 8 is expected to start at $1,999, matching the current iPhone Ultra consensus price exactly.
 Both phones are absurdly expensive for unproven or early-generation tech.

 A smarter move?
 Buy a refurbished Galaxy Z Fold 5 or refurbished iPhone 17 Pro Max from Back Market for less than half the price.
 You'll get flagship performance without the foldable compromise.